Qix-/aQuery/README.md

 parameter type and are passed directly to new result objects.
 Enumerators must return an array.

+> 'Array', as used in the previous paragraph, simply means an object
+> with a `.length` attribute.

 ### Default aQuery object
 As noted before, the default `aQuery` (or `A`) object is fitted around [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement),